EXCLUSIVE-UK insider dealing probes dipped since COVID-19

 ($1 = 0.9039 pounds)

-(Reporting by Iain Withers, Sinead Cruise and Kirstin Ridley, Editing by Elisa Martinuzzi and)
+(Reporting by Iain Withers, Sinead Cruise and Kirstin Ridley, Editing by Elisa Martinuzzi and Frank Jack Daniel)

 ((Iain.Withers@thomsonreuters.com;))